UNIVERSITY OF WISCONSIN River Falls

 The University of Wisconsin-River Falls prides ourselves on our deep commitment to global education and engagement.
 The internationalization of our campus does not stop and start with our education abroad programs and international students, but permeates campus culture in a myriad of ways.
 Some of the additional international opportunities available for faculty and staff on campus are listed here; check back as additional opportunities and resources become available.

-• Faculty Senate International Programs Committee: The Faculty Senate International Programs Committee (commonly called "IP") is a Faculty Senate standing committee whose role is to explore internationally-related topics and issues for the UWRF campus.
-The IP reviews education abroad course and program proposals, explores faculty leader topics (compensation, selection, etc.), examines issues relating to international students, etc., to manage and maintain standards and make recommendations to the campus regarding international programs.
-The IP also strategizes ways to internationalize the campus as a whole, and acts as an advisory body to the Office of International Education.
+• Faculty Senate International Programs Committee: The Faculty Senate International Programs Committee (commonly called "IPC") is a Faculty Senate standing committee whose role is to explore internationally-related topics and issues for the UWRF campus.
+The IPC reviews education abroad course and program proposals, explores faculty leader topics (compensation, selection, etc.), examines issues relating to international students, etc., to manage and maintain standards and make recommendations to the campus regarding international programs.
+The IPC also strategizes ways to internationalize the campus as a whole, and acts as an advisory body to the Office of International Education.
 Faculty/staff members will serve three-year terms with approximately one-third being appointed each year.

 The Core Fulbright Scholar Program offers teaching, research or combination teaching/research awards in over 125 countries.
 Opportunities are available for college and university faculty and administrators as well as for professionals, artists, journalists, scientists, lawyers, independent scholars and many others.